 Amanda - An Advanced Automatic Network Backup Tool For Linux

-Amanda uses a client-server architecture, where backup server communicates with clients to initiate backups and manage backups schedules. server runs on a Linux machine and communicates with clients via network. clients can be any Linux machine on network that has Amanda client software installed.
+Amanda uses a client-server architecture where the backup server communicates with clients to initiate backups and manage backup schedules.
+The server runs on a Linux machine and communicates with clients via the network.
+Clients can be any Linux machine on the network that has Amanda client software installed.

-When a backup is initiated, Amanda creates a backup session on server and sends a request to client to begin backing up data. client then reads data to be backed up and sends it back to server for storage.
-Amanda can store backups on a variety of storage devices, including tapes, disks, and network-attached storage (NAS) devices.
+When a backup is initiated, Amanda creates a backup session on the server and sends requests to clients to begin backing up data.
+The client reads the data and sends it back to the server for storage on tapes, disks, or network-attached storage (NAS) devices.

 # Global definitions